 Not investing in stocks that are going up fast is just as tough as folding a good poker hand (pocket jacks) because the odds of winning are not in your favor (the flop comes down ace, king, 4).
 Take, for instance, energy drink maker Hansen Natural

 Great poker players and great investors have patience and discipline.
 Neither makes money over the long run chasing pots or hot stocks.
 Instead, they pick their battles very carefully and have the courage to place big bets when the odds of winning are in their favor.
 And as the data shows us, those types of investors make considerably more money over time.

 At Motley Fool Inside Value, we try to exhibit that same patience and discipline.
 Our service wants to find the market's dream stocks -- not be the sucker at the table.
 If you want two stock picks a month and free access to our entire lineup of recommendations, click here for a free 30-day trial to Inside Value.
 There's no obligation to subscribe.

-Fool and Inside Value team member David Meier does not own shares of any of the companies mentioned.
-Wal-Mart and Coca-Cola are Motley Fool Inside Value recommendations. eBay is a Motley Fool Stock Advisor pick.
-The Motley Fool has a disclosure policy.
+Retail editor and Inside Value team member David Meier does not own shares in any of the companies mentioned.
+He is currently ranked 619 out of 20,943 investors in the Motley Fool CAPS rating service.
+You can view his TMF profile here.
+Wal-Mart, Legg Mason, and Coca-Cola are Motley Fool Inside Value recommendations. eBay is a Motley Fool Stock Advisor pick.
+The Fool takes its disclosure policy very seriously.